tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Just Virtual Machine

+### Q: What does the International System of Quantities refer 1024 bytes as?
+- **Correct Answer:** Kibibyte
+- Kylobyte
+- Kilobyte
+- Kelobyte

 ### Q: What does the Latin phrase "Veni, vidi, vici" translate into English?
 - **Correct Answer:** I came, I saw, I conquered
 - See no evil, hear no evil, speak no evil